+LTIP Units are a special class of partnership interests in the Operating Partnership which may be issued to eligible participants for the performance of services to or for the benefit of the Company.
 Under the Equity Incentive Plan, each LTIP Unit issued is deemed equivalent to an award of one common share thereby reducing the availability for other equity awards on a one-for-one basis.
-The Company will not receive a tax deduction for the value of any LTIP Units granted to employees.
-LTIP Units, whether vested or not, will receive the same per unit profit distributions as other outstanding units of the Operating Partnership, which profit distribution will generally equal per share dividends on the Company's common shares.
-Initially, LTIP Units have a capital account balance of zero, and will not have full parity with common Operating Partnership units with respect to liquidating distributions.
+The Company does not receive a tax deduction for the value of any LTIP Units granted to employees.
+LTIP Units, whether vested or not, receive the same per unit profit distributions as other outstanding units of the Operating Partnership, which profit distribution will generally equal per share dividends on the Company's common shares.
+Initially, LTIP Units have a capital account balance of zero, and do not have full parity with common Operating Partnership units with respect to liquidating distributions.
 The Operating Partnership will revalue its assets upon the occurrence of certain specified events and any increase in valuation will be allocated first to the holders of LTIP Units to equalize the capital accounts of such holders with the capital accounts of the Operating Partnership unit holders.
-If such parity is reached, vested LTIP Units may be converted, at any time, into an equal number of common units of limited partnership interest in the Operating Partnership ("OP Units"), which may, at the election of the holder, be redeemed by the Company for cash or in the Company's sole and absolute discretion, exchanged for an equivalent number of the Company's common shares.
+If such parity is reached, vested LTIP Units may be converted by the holder, at any time, into an equal number of common units of limited partnership interest in the Operating Partnership ("OP Units"), which may be redeemed, at the option of the holder, for cash or at the Company's option an equivalent number of the Company's common shares.

-On April 21, 2010, the Company's Operating Partnership granted 246,960 LTIP Units to the Company's executive officers pursuant to the Equity Incentive Plan, all of which are accounted for in accordance with FASB Codification Topic ("ASC") 718, "Stock Compensation".
-The LTIP Units granted to the Company's executive officers vest ratably over a five-year period beginning on the date of grant.
-On September 9, 2010, the Company's Operating Partnership granted 26,250 LTIP units to the Company's new CFO and 15,435 LTIP units granted to the Company's former CFO were forfeited.
+On April 21, 2010, the Company's Operating Partnership granted 246,960 LTIP Units to the Company's executive officers pursuant to the Equity Incentive Plan, all of which are accounted for in accordance with [FASB Codification Topic ("ASC") 718, "Stock Compensation".]
+On September 9, 2010, the Company's Operating Partnership granted 26,250 LTIP units to the Company's new Chief Financial Officer and 15,435 LTIP units granted to the Company's former Chief Financial Officer were forfeited.
+These LTIP Units vest ratably over a five-year period beginning on the date of grant.

 The LTIP Units' fair value was determined by using a discounted value approach.
 In determining the discounted value of the LTIP Units, the Company considered the inherent uncertainty that the LTIP Units would never reach parity with the other OP Units and thus have an economic value of zero to the grantee.
-Additional factors considered in reaching the assumptions of uncertainty included discounts for illiquidity; expectations for future dividends; no operating history as of the date of the grant; significant dependency on the efforts and services of the Company's executive officers and other key members of management to implement the Company's business plan; available acquisition opportunities; and economic environment and conditions.
+Additional factors considered in reaching the assumptions of uncertainty included discounts for illiquidity; expectations for future dividends; limited or no operating history as of the date of the grant; significant dependency on the efforts and services of our executive officers and other key members of management to implement the Company's business plan; available acquisition opportunities; and economic environment and conditions.
 The Company used an expected stabilized dividend yield of 5.0% and a risk free interest rate of 2.33% based on a five-year U.S. Treasury yield.

-The Company recorded \$0.5 million in compensation expense related to the LTIP Units for the year ended December 31, 2010.
-As of December 31, 2010, there was \$3.4 million of total unrecognized compensation cost related to LTIP Units.
-This cost is expected to be recognized over 4.3 years, which represents the weighted average remaining vesting period of the LTIP Units.
-As of December 31, 2010, none of the LTIP Units have reached parity.
+The Company recorded \$0.8 and \$0.5 million in compensation expense related to the LTIP Units for the years ended December 31, 2011 and 2010, respectively.
+As of December 31, 2011, there was \$2.6 million of total unrecognized compensation cost related to LTIP Units.
+This cost is expected to be recognized over 3.3 years, which represents the weighted average remaining vesting period of the LTIP Units.
+As of December 31, 2011, none of the LTIP Units have reached parity.

-12. Commitments and Contingencies
+13. Commitments and Contingencies